Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 The effect of M0 depends on the state of the machine.

 1. The firmware finishes any moves left in its buffer.
-1. **Either**: if the axes are homed and if a print is paused (M25), it executes the macro file **cancel.g** if present.
+1. From within the job file: the job ends and stop.g is run if present.
-  **Or**: if M0 is sent at any other time, **stop.g** is run if present.
+From any other input when the job is paused (M25): the job is cancelled and cancel.g is run if present, or stop.g if cancel.g does not exist.
+From any other input when no job is paused: M0 reports "Pause the print before attempting to cancel it" and does nothing else.
-1. If there is no stop.g or cancel.g file (as appropriate) then all heaters are turned off too.
+1. If neither file exists then all heaters are turned off.

-Note: *From RRF 3.5b1, When a print file completes normally then file stop.g is run automatically even if the print file did not end with a M0 command.*
+**Note:** From RRF 3.5b1, when a print file completes normally then file stop.g is run automatically even if the print file did not end with a M0 command.

-Note: *Motors are not put into idle mode automatically, instead the normal idle mode setting via M84 and M906 I are used.*
+**Note:** Since RRF 3.5.0beta1, cancel.g is run whether or not the axes are homed.
+Check for homed axes in cancel.g before moving.

+**Note:** M0 does not set motors to idle current immediately.
+They go to idle current on the normal idle timeout set by M84, at the current set by M906 I.

 #### M0 in RepRapFirmware 3.4 and earlier